 Future vulnerability to tropical cyclones has been a topic of intense scrutiny in the scholarly literature of the last decade.
 Warmer conditions, as predicted by future climate scenarios, are linked to stronger and more frequent storms.
 For example, warming would increase the geographic extent at which water temperatures are high enough to provide the energy required to support or enhance a tropical cyclone and/or lead to a longer period in the year when tropical cyclones may occur.
-Also, because the Earth's surface is anticipated to warm at a greater rate than the upperlevel atmosphere, thermal turbulence and atmospheric instability would be enhanced, possibly leading to more evaporation from the surface.
-Atmospheric water vapor capacity would also increase under warmer conditions.
-Furthermore, a warming world could also be likely to cause a poleward retreat in the west-to-east-moving subtropical and polar front jet stream, both of which separate tropical air from much colder air.
-Because the jet streams shear the tops off of developing tropical cyclones, their migration poleward would provide a more favorable environment for growth of tropical systems, unimpeded by the shear that might weaken them or carry them eastward across the Atlantic Ocean, away from Louisiana.
-These concerns are exacerbated by research that suggests a tight linkage between global temperature and tropical cyclone activity via feedbacks related to ocean mixing and transport.
+Also, because the Earth's surface is anticipated to warm at a greater rate than the upper-level atmosphere, thermal turbulence and atmospheric instability would be enhanced, possibly leading to more evaporation from the surface.

 Figure 11.
-Tropical Cyclone Tracks across Louisiana
+Tropical Cyclone Tracks across Louisiana 1900-2017